-Leeds University provided many opportunities to expand my skill set and there was always help if you asked for it.
+The University of Leeds provided many opportunities to expand my skillset and there was always help if you asked for it.
 The careers centre and Leeds for Life were excellent resources (and still are) for helping to write CVs and cover letters as well as offering advice when you have written them.
 During the course we also learnt about and gained experience in situations which may arise when you start work e.g. doing grant proposals, presenting findings of your study as a poster/powerpoint presentation, reviewing research to identify gaps/errors etc. These were really useful.

 Have you any advice you would offer to current and prospective students?